Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/push-it-to-the-limit-WACON-2023-prequal.md

-bruting 9 bits with m=27 will take 6.0 hours (single-threaded) bruting 8 bits with m=30 will take 4.0 hours (single-threaded) bruting 7 bits with m=33 will take 3.0 hours (single-threaded)
+bruting 9 bits with m=27 will take 6.0 hours (single-threaded) bruting 8 bits with m=30 will take 4.0 hours (single-threaded) bruting 7 bits with m=33 will take 3.0 hours (single-threaded) bruting 6 bits with m=38 will take 3.0 hours (single-threaded)

 ```